 - In DodgeBall: A True Underdog Story, the training that the heroes receive is steeped in Serious Business and makes it appear as if dodgeball is hell.
 The actual sport is pretty childish, which is the point of the film.

-- Billy Madison did this when he's against the entire first grade class.
+- Billy Madison did this when he's against the entire first-grade class.

 - Played with in Freckleface Strawberry and the Dodgeball Bully.
 The main character dreads playing dodgeball against a boy named Patrick, who throws the ball hard, but when she actually gets hit, she realizes it doesn't hurt nearly as much as she thought.

-- Twilight has Bella dealing with a similar situation in her gym class, which she tried to opt out of but couldn't.
+- The Twilight Saga has Bella dealing with a similar situation in her gym class, which she tried to opt out of but couldn't.
 Haters just love the panel from the manga showing her get smacked in the face with a volleyball.

-- Supernatural: undercover as a gym teacher, Dean forces the kids to play dodgeball.
+- Supernatural: Undercover as a gym teacher, Dean forces the kids to play dodgeball.
 "The whistle makes me their God."